Bringing the audience in: why artists are building their homes on stage

 'Architecture isn’t just buildings; architecture is a manipulation of space.
 So for us, manipulating that space which is well known – everyone knows the size of a stage – is about creating something that is uniquely tailored to the artist,' says Lipson.
 'Artists like Sabrina or Lana or Rex understand that there’s nothing wrong with the traditional way of making a show.
 But they also go, what if it was a little more scenic or narrative-driven so people feel like they’ve gone on an interesting journey?'

-Lisa Wright is a music journalist who has written for titles such as The Observer, NME, The Forty-Five and is currently Features Editor at DIY magazine.
+Lisa Wright is a freelance food, travel and culture journalist who has written for titles such as The Observer, NME, The Forty-Five, ES Magazine and DIY.

 -